AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 Through **Subsquare**, you can:

 - View active proposals.
-- Create your own proposals.
 - Participate in discussions.
 - Cast your votes on governance decisions.
+- Create your own public or treasury proposals.
 - Track the progress of proposals from submission to execution.

 The purpose of this guide is to demonstrate how to utilize the **Subsquare** platform for governance actions on **Astar Network**.